 Please visit our video streaming site and search for "Equity Speakers Series" to see past speaker presentations.

 The Student Equity Workgroup invites you to participate in the 2020-2021 Equity Speaker series.
 This year we have invited Indigenous scholars from a range of disciplines, from different communities, to consider relationships to land, connections and solidarities across communities, and notions of home, justice, and the future.
 Indigenous theorizations of struggle, survival, collectivity and resistance offer frameworks that can be helpful in addressing social problems in our communities, including those experienced by the entire planet.
 Participants are encouraged to attend all the events in the series, as they are designed to build our collective knowledge and facilitate conversations and future work.

-The planning committee’s approach to this year’s series has the intentions of curating discussions that can bring rigorous and respectful understanding of Indigenous peoples’ knowledges, cultures, histories, politics, arts, sciences, and intellectual traditions.
+The planning committee’s approach to this year’s series has the intentions of curating discussions that can bring rigorous and respectful understanding of Indigenous peoples’ knowledge, cultures, histories, politics, arts, sciences, and intellectual traditions.
 The Equity Speaker Series will be invaluable for envisioning a robust Ethnic Studies Program at DVC.
-This year’s theme provides us an opportunity to think about, and with, the Indigenous, and other ethnic knowledges, and through race-related struggles in creative, and critical ways.
+This year’s theme provides us an opportunity to think about, and with, the Indigenous, and other ethnic knowledge, and through race-related struggles in creative, and critical ways.
 Embracing a counter-narrative and intersectional approach will not only inform our burgeoning program but also have a transformative impact on how we all live, learn and act.
 Please join us in this critical conversation that will lead us towards strategic and cohesive action.

 The objectives of this year's series are to: